: having the power to produce a desired effect

 Did You Know?

-"Effective," "efficient," and "effectual" are synonyms of "efficacious," but each of these words has a slightly different connotation.
-"Efficacious" suggests possession of a special quality or virtue that makes it possible to achieve a result ("a detergent that is efficacious in removing grease").
-"Effective" stresses the power to produce or the actual production of a particular effect ("an effective rebuttal"), while "effectual" suggests the accomplishment of a desired result, especially as viewed after the fact ("measures taken to reduce underage drinking have proved effectual").
-"Efficient" implies an acting or potential for acting that avoids loss or waste of energy ("an efficient small car").
+Effective, effectual, and efficient are synonyms of efficacious, but each of these words has a slightly different connotation.
+Efficacious suggests possession of a special quality or virtue that makes it possible to achieve a result ("a detergent that is efficacious in removing grease").
+Effective stresses the power to produce or the actual production of a particular effect ("an effective rebuttal"), while effectual suggests the accomplishment of a desired result, especially as viewed after the fact ("measures taken to reduce underage drinking have proved effectual").
+The last synonym, efficient, implies an acting or potential for acting that avoids loss or waste of energy ("an efficient small car").

 Test Your Vocabulary with M-W Quizzes

 Unscramble the letters to create a synonym of efficacious: VPEEOIRAT.VIEW THE ANSWER